 My program was funding by the NYS Governor’s Office for Small Cities, (which no longer exists).
-I had $250,000 to give out in grants and $250,000 to use for technical assistance and education.
+I had $250,000 to give out in grants and loans and another $250,000 to use for technical assistance and education.

 Working with two counties to rollout one program was challenging.

 Six months after we launched, grant fund distribution was at a standstill.
 The lead county couldn’t get through the red tape.
 We had diligently vetted our first 10 businesses.
 But, I couldn’t cut the check myself.